ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab02-splunk-data-manipulation/Lab02-splunk-data-manipulation-basics.md

 **A (example):** It defines parsing settings for sourcetypes and data sources, including field extractions and event boundaries.

 ### What I learned
-I learned the **step-by-step flow of parsing in Splunk** and how `props.conf` is a key file for defining sourcetypes and regex extractions.
+I learned that parsing in Splunk is a structured pipeline that begins with ingestion and continues through sourcetype assignment, regex extraction, and validation.
+The `props.conf` file is central to this process, acting as the instruction manual for Splunk on how to handle each dataset.
+I also learned that without proper configuration, Splunk would ingest data as raw text, making searches much less useful.

 ---

 ## Task 4 - Exploring Splunk Configuration Files

 ## What I Did
+I explored multiple configuration files to understand their roles.
+I practiced writing examples for `inputs.conf` to ingest log files, `props.conf` to define field extractions, and `transforms.conf` to enrich data by creating new fields.
+I also looked at `indexes.conf`, which determines where the data is stored, and `outputs.conf`, which controls how data is sent to other Splunk instances.
+Finally, I learned about `authentication.conf`, which enables features like LDAP authentication.
+I also examined the different stanza types in Splunk, such as `[sourcetype]`, `REPORT`, `EXTRACT`, and `TIME_PREFIX`, which define how events are processed and indexed.

+### Key Config Files
 I explored several important configuration files in Splunk and tested examples:

-### Key Config Files
 - **inputs.conf** – Defines data input and how data is ingested.
 ```conf
 [monitor:///path/to/logfile.log]